 Art, Medicine, and Design

-- Start the day visiting two of Atlas Obscura's most beloved Berlin sites: the Museum of Medical History and the Anatomy Theatre.
+- Start the day visiting two of Atlas Obscura's most beloved Berlin sites: the Museum of Medical History and the Anatomical Theater.
 You’ll be able to view up to 10,000 medical specimens—of the animal and human variety.

 - We'll take our first lunch together at a local bistro, joined by a musician/photographer who lives in an eco-house, who will give us all a glimpse into life in the city.
 Throughout our time in Berlin, we'll have opportunities to chat with guests with backgrounds in the arts, journalism, history, politics, and more.

-- Delight at Design Panoptikum, a Museum of Extraordinary Objects, whose tagline is “test for logic, labor for fantasy.”
+- Delight at Design Panoptikum, a "Surreal Museum for Industrial Objects," whose tagline is “test for logic, labor for fantasy.”
 We'll get a glimpse into the inspiration behind the project by the establishment's creator and owner Vlad, who hosted an event for Obscura Day 2015.

 - Help uncover more locations for the Atlas as we invite you to explore as-yet-uncovered locations across the city.